tursodatabase/libsql/docs/HRANA_2_SPEC.md

 ```

 The `store_sql` request stores an SQL text on the server.
 The client can then
-refer to this SQL text in `Stmt` objects by its id, instead of repeatedly
+refer to this SQL text in other requests by its id, instead of repeatedly
 sending the same string over the network.

 SQL text ids are arbitrary 32-bit signed integers assigned by the client.
 It is